Skip to main content

 By Joshua Scheide | December 5, 2025

-If you've ever searched for light fixtures for your historic home you know how quickly you can bite off more than you can chew, especially for something that feels like it should be easier.
+Now, when you search for light fixtures for your historic home, you know just how quickly you can bite off more than you can chew, especially for something that feels like it should be easier.
 One minute you're online looking at a sconce you like the look of, the next “minute” it's 2 a.m. and you have 18 browser tabs open showing fixtures with a wide range of prices, and everything claims to be high quality.

 How do you make sense of that?

-To help, we're comparing three outdoor-rated, Craftsman-style wall sconces—two made overseas and one made here in the United States.
+To help, we're comparing three outdoor-rated, Craftsman-style wall sconces.
+Two are made overseas and one here in the United States.
 We're not pitting these three fixtures against each other specifically to say which one is better than the other.
 We’re using them to stand in as examples of fixtures you would typically find manufactured abroad and domestically.
 Think of this as a case study to illuminate the variables that matter most to you when you're choosing lighting for your historic home.

 Here are the three fixtures we're presenting: